Krzysztof-Lewandowski477/LimakAutoSpa/README.md

-# Limak Auto Spa project.
+# Limak Auto Spa project
 >Limak Auto Spa web application created for the owner of the company and tailored to his needs.

 ## Table of contents